Grayda/gmail-cleanup/README.md

 ]
 ```

-`labels` is a list containing the names of the labels to modify, and can be either lowercase / hyphen separated as it appears in the search box, or separated with slashes.
-For example either `banking-bills-energy-use` or `Banking/Bills/Energy Use`
+`labels` is an array containing the names of the labels to modify.
+This is useful for grouping multiple labels under one timeframe.

 `older_than` specifies how old the email should be before it's acted upon.
 Valid values are `d`, `m` and `y`.
 For example `1d` for one day, or `6m` for six months

 `actions` must contain the following booleans:

     `archive`: if `true`, removes the `INBOX` label (meaning it gets archived)

     `mark_as_read`: if `true`, removes the `UNREAD` label (meaning it gets marked as read)

     `trash`: if `true`, adds the `TRASH` label (meaning it gets moved to the bin)